clambin/traefik-simple-auth/README.md

   Marks the session cookie as insecure so it can be used over HTTP sessions.

+- `prom`

+  Listener address for Prometheus metrics

+- `secret`

+  A (hex-encoded) 256-bit secret used to protect the session cookie.

 - `users`

   A comma-separated list of email addresses that should be allowed to use traefik-simple-auth.

-- `addr`

-   Listener address for traefik-simple-auth

-- `prom`

-  Listener address for Prometheus metrics

-- `debug`

-  Enable debug mode

 ## Metrics